StatguyUser/Semantic_Search_Meetup/README.md

-#Combining NLP and elasticsearch for building semantic search application
+Slides for the meetup "Combining NLP and elasticsearch for building semantic search application"
-Slides for the meetup